uschpc/documentation-public/project_filesystem.md

 3. Do not change the permissions of your **HOME** directory and sub directories.
 If something goes wrong, your login will be blocked because ssh checks for strict permissions.

-By default, your /scratch/user_name permission is set to 700, which means only yourself can read,write,exec.
-Changing 700 to something else is not recommanded.
 It may become necessary to share data with other users.
 Using access-control lists (ACLs), you can specify permissions on a per-user basis.

 To allow `guest_user` read access to your scratch directory: